Jflick58/TeachPythonWithMinecraft/README.md

 - Functions
 - Backend Web Development concepts

-__All this culimnating in a Flask-based Web controller for Minecraft Pi!__
+__All this culminating in a Flask-based Web controller for Minecraft Pi!__

 ## How to use this repo
 1. Login to github with your account